 9. Great Blasket Island, County Kerry – can you spot the seals?

 Lying just off the Dingle Peninsula in beautiful County Kerry, this island not only has incredible nature, but the history is phenomenal.
 It was abandoned in 1953 when the last people were forced to move to the mainland due to famine and emigration.
 Here you can arrive by ferry, take stunning hill walks, spot the seal colonies, and truly disconnect… No, really, there’s no internet connection on the island!
+Although the island is inhabited, it does have caretakers.
+In fact, a young couple landed their dream job as caretakers of Great Blasket Island!

 8. Valentia Island, County Kerry – pay a visit to the lighthouse